About the program: Sleeping well

 • Identifying unhelpful behaviours and habits: recognising unhelpful patterns that influence our ability to get restful sleep.

-• Cognitive restructuring/reframing: challenging and replacing assumptions regarding your sleep to create better habits.
+• Thought restructuring/reframing: challenging and replacing assumptions regarding your sleep to create better habits.

 • Coping mechanisms: using practical tools and techniques to get out of the unhelpful sleep cycle.